300 Fore Street Portland, ME 04101 United States

 Some U.S. students could misperceive that the workload is light and that there are very few assignments.
 However, students are given bibliographies for courses with the expectation that they read as many of the listings as possible and select those titles that best meet their needs and interests.
 In some courses, the entire grade is based on a term paper or critical analysis of a particular article, with the expectation that the paper be based upon a fairly extensive reading from the bibliography.
 This relative freedom places a great deal of responsibility on the student.

 While U.S. students are accustomed to a very structured system, professors in Brazil generally leave students on their own to determine the intensity of their work - an approach which is geared towards the student who is motivated, self-sufficient, and deeply interested in the subject matter of the course.
 It is a more rigorous, autonomous academic system.

 The CIEE academic year program takes place from late June to mid-June of the following year, and the CIEE calendar year program coincides with the Brazilian academic year, taking place from early January to mid-December.
 Academic year students have a two-month break between the fall and spring semesters and are encouraged to travel independently throughout other parts of Brazil and Latin America.
 Calendar year students have a break of five weeks between the Brazilian first and second semesters (the North American spring and fall semesters).
 Students are responsible for housing and meals during these breaks.

 Bachelors Degree (Undergraduate)

 Please check the CIEE website for current program pricing.

-The CIEE fee includes an optional on-site meet and greet, full-time leadership and support, tuition, housing, orientation, cultural activities, local excursions, field trips, pre-departure advising, and a CIEE iNext travel card which includes insurance and other travel benefits.
+The CIEE fee includes tuition, housing, all meals, optional on-site airport meet and greet, full-time leadership and support, orientation, cultural activities, local excursions, comprehensive student handbook, pre-departure advising, in-country documents, and a CIEE iNext travel card which provides insurance and other travel benefits.

 We have several scholarships that students can apply for.
 Contact CIEE for details.